jostylr/event-when/newREADME.md

 Each instance has, in addition to the prototype methods listed below, the following public properties:

 * `scopeSep` is the scope separator in the event parsing.
 The default is `:`.
 We can have multiple levels; the top level is the global event.
 * `count` tracks the number of events emitted.
+Can be used for logging/debugging.
 * `looping` tracks whether we are in the executing loop.
 * `loopMax` is a toggle to decide when to yield to the next cycle for responsiveness.
 Default 1000.
-* `timing` The default timing for `.emit` which defaults to "momentary".
+* `timing` The default timing for `.emit` which defaults to "momentary", i.e., appending to queue.

 It also has "private" variables that are best manipulated by the methods.

 * `_handlers` has key:value of `event:[handler1, handler2,..]` and will fire them in that order.
-* `_queue` consists of events to be fired in this cycle.
+* `_queue` consists of events to be fired in this tick.
 * `_waiting` is the queue for events to be fired after next tick.
 * `_actions` has k:v of `action name: handler` The handler can be of type Handler or anything convertible to it.
-*`_scopes` has k:v of `scope name: object` When an event is emitted with the given scope, the object will be passed in and only events scoped to that scope will fire.
+* `_scopes` has k:v of `scope name: object` When an event is emitted with the given scope, the object will be passed in and is accessible to any handler reacting to an event along the scope chain.

 ---
 <a name="handler"></a>